Arunm619/coding/readme.md

 **5.Maximum length substring having all same characters after k changes** [See Solution](https://gist.github.com/arun-sudharsan/f92caea206cb7726942ddc0f27fe5991)

-6.Find length of longest subsequence of one string which is substring of another string
+**6.Find length of longest subsequence of one string which is substring of another string** [See Solution](https://gist.github.com/arun-sudharsan/d15a049f391a67a1bfb0eaf33acacd94)

 7.Longest repeating and non-overlapping substring